orionrobots/bokeh_joystick_widget/README.md

     - Note - this is a TS file from the original, adapted here.
 The DOM element change is important.
 - Figure out how to make that tidier. - done
-- Figure out how to publish to PyPi (alpha) and test in a pip installed test.
+- Figure out how to publish to PyPi (alpha) and test in a pip installed test. - done